Pangonn-corp/Pangonn/README.md

 **(still in progress)

 Or run locally:
+(must have git installed, if not manualy download the project)

 ```bash
 git clone https://github.com/Mewinator/Pangonn/
 ```

 then start a python server with:
+(must have python 3 and up installed to run on local python server

 ```
 python -m http.server 8000